joyent/node-camp/hexes/README.markdown

     npm install connect socket.io

 To start the server simply type the following in this folder:

     node server.js

+You can also use npm to do both steps:

+    npm link # or `npm install` for non-link install npm start hexes

 Then go to http://localhost:8080/ in a webkit browser (chrome, safari, etc..) to see the game served from your local laptop.